HOFFEND00N/Excel-Timesheet-Generator/README.md

 If you want to edit fileNameTemplate placeholders(e.g. ${year}), you should change other config parameters accordingly.
-For example if you want to explicitly specify "unit" you should change unit field in config, not in fileNameTemplate.
+For example if you want to explicitly specify "month" you should change unit field in config, not in fileNameTemplate.

 In employeeJiraTaskQuery you can place your own query to jira, but it must be a valid JQL syntax.
 For more info about JQL - https://www.atlassian.com/software/jira/guides/expand-jira/jql